nagyist/scalar-api-generator/packages/api-client-react/README.md

 )
 ```

+The API and functionality are identical between both versions - only the React dependency version differs.

 Check out the playground for a working example.

 ## Community

 We are API nerds.
 You too?
-Let’s chat on Discord: <https://discord.gg/scalar>
+Let's chat on Discord: <https://discord.gg/scalar>

 ## License